 Warning!
-Failure to comply with the following could result in death or serious injury.
+If not avoided, the following could result in death or serious injury.

 - Do not look into the projector lens when the laser is on.
 The bright light may result in permanent eye damage. - 1.
 Plug the projector in to AC power.